MikeParish/mikecodes/_posts/2021-03-24-php-for-sharing-navbars-footers-and-other-repeated-elements-across-a-website.md

 ## The Solution

-The first thing we need is a file that contains the navbar HTML we want to display on each page.
-The same goes for any element we want to display multiple times across different pages (footer, sidebar, etc.)
+The first thing we need is a PHP file that contains the navbar HTML we want to display on each page.
+The same goes for any element we want to display multiple times across different pages (footer, sidebars, etc.)

 I wound up having four files: `navbar.php`, `footer.php`, `left-sidebar.php`, and `right-sidebar.php`.